 Alegría, M., Lin, J.Y., Greif Green, J., Sampson, N.A., Gruber, M.J., and Kessler, R.C.
 (2012).
 Role of referrals in mental health service disparities for racial and ethnic minority youth.
 Journal of the American Academy of Child & Adolescent Psychiatry, 51(7), 703-711.
 [Project: Challenge]

-Nicholas Carson MD, FRCPC is an Instructor in Psychiatry at Harvard Medical School and a Research Associate at the CMMHR.
-He is also a staff child and adolescent psychiatrist at the Cambridge Health Alliance, where he teaches clinical scholarship and psychopharmacology to child psychiatry fellows.
-Dr. Carson’s research aims to improve mental health services for multicultural communities, particularly among youth.
-He has studied the quality of mental health services for Haitian, African American, and White youth and how physical symptoms matter for adult patients and clinicians during mental health intakes.
-He is a co-investigator on the DECIDE study.
+Nicholas Carson MD, FRCPC is an Instructor in Psychiatry at Harvard Medical School and a Clinical Research Associate at the CMMHR.
+He is also Associate Program Director for the child psychiatry fellowship program at the Cambridge Health Alliance, where he teaches clinical scholarship and psychopharmacology to child psychiatry fellows.
+Dr. Carson studies the quality of mental health services for multicultural communities, particularly among youth.
+He participates in intervention research to reduce mental health disparities through improvements in self-management and patient-provider communication.
 He is also interested in the impact of mass media and technology on youth development.
 Dr. Carson received his M.D. from McGill University and did his psychiatric training at the Hospital of the University of Pennsylvania and the Cambridge Health Alliance/Harvard Medical School.

 Email: email@example.com Phone: 617-575-5269